 Originally of course a good chunk of the fanbase had a negative reaction to this decision,

-how dare you take the coolness away from the cool character I liked".
+"how dare you take the coolness away from the cool character I liked".
 This sentiment was in Jacob Chapman’s review of the movie back when he was known as JesuOtaku.
 However in this case continuing to feel that way has become more rare, WhiningAboutYuri on Tumblr was very critical of the movie but supported this specific choice.
 And it wouldn’t surprise me if even Jacob himself has repented of that old bad take.

 However The Joker is a different story, that character most people still want to see treated with respect.
-JackSaint’s video on Suicide Squad’s take on The Joker argues that Leto’s Joker is supposed to be an uncool cringey edge lord, which is also hinted at in Josh McNamee’s Sixteen Attempts to talk to you about "Suicide Squad".
+JackSaint’s video on Suicide Squad’s take on The Joker argues that Leto’s Joker is supposed to be an uncool cringey edge lord, which is also independently hinted at in Josh McNamee’s Sixteen Attempts to talk to you about "Suicide Squad".

 It is a good idea to remind people that the real life Jokers of the world aren’t cool or charismatic but pathetic losers, and the same is true of Adult Men in positions of Authority who take advantage of teenagers.
 That doesn’t actually make them not dangerous, but it does make them less glamorous.